-In a typical decomissioning, every component of the turbine within four feet of the surface is removed from the site.
+In a typical decommissioning, all above-ground infrastructure is removed from the land.
 We approach the landowners prior to the decommissioning to determine, at their discretion, if they want any of the infrastructure (particularly the roads) left behind for the benefit of their operations.

 This ensures farming, ranching and other future land uses can continue, unimpeded by any remnants of the wind farm.